signebedi/python_intro/README.md

 5. To understand the basics of python data types.
 6. To understand how to use python builtin and community libraries - especially data science libraries like numpy, pandas, and matplotlib.
 7. To understand how different data storage systems like CSV, databases, and JSON work and when it makes sense to use each.
+8. To understand how to understand assumptions and test these to ensure code reliability.

 # Student Evaluation